-Stranger Things season 4 is arguably the most anticipated production that Netflix has right now.
-The next instalment in the Duffer brothers' hugely popular show is currently being filmed, and there's been a steady stream of new information about it from the cast and crew from releasing little snippets of information for fans to pour over.
+Stranger Things season 4 is arguably the most anticipated production on Netflix's plate at the moment.
+The next instalment in the hugely popular show is currently in the process of being filmed, but that hasn't stopped the cast and crew from releasing little snippets of information for fans to pour over.

-That isn't the only information that we've gleaned about Stranger Things season 4 though.
-We've assembled everything else that's worth knowing about the action horror drama TV show, including its potential release date, new cast additions, teaser trailer release and more.
+That isn't the only information that we've gleaned about Stranger Things season 4, though.
+We've assembled everything else that's worth knowing about the action horror drama TV show, including its potential release date, new cast additions, teaser trailers and more.

 A word of warning, too: we're entering spoiler territory for the first three seasons from this point on.
 If you're one of the few fans who isn't caught up on every season yet, it's time to leave.
 For the rest of you, let's press on and see what's new about Stranger Things season 4.